Purusha Sukta: Yajna

 The Purusha Sukta holds that the world is created by and out of a Yajna or exchange of the Purusha.
 All forms of existence are held to be grounded in this primordial yajna.
 In the seventeenth verse, the concept of Yajna itself is held to have arisen out of this original sacrifice.
 In the final verses, yajna is extolled as the primordial energy ground for all existence.

 Context

 The Sukta gives an expression to immanence of radical unity in diversity and is therefore, seen as the foundation of the Vaishnava thought, Bhedabheda school of philosophy and Bhagavata theology.

-The concept of the Purusha is from the Samkhya Philosophy which is traced to the Indus Valley period (OVOP).
-It seems to be an interpolation into the Rigveda since it is out of character with the other hymns dedicated to nature gods.

 The Purusha Sukta is repeated with some variations in the Atharva Veda (19.6).
-Sections of it also occur in the Panchavimsha Brahmana, Vajasaneyi Samhita and the Taittiriya Aranyaka.
-Among Puranic texts, the Sukta has been elaborated in the Bhagavata Purana (2.5.35 to 2.6.1-29) and in the Mahabharata (Mokshadharma Parva 351 and 352).
+Sections of it also occur in the Panchavimsha Brahmana, the Vajasaneyi Samhita and the Taittiriya Aranyaka.
+Among Puranic texts, the Sukta is elaborated in the Bhagavata Purana (verses 2.5.35 to 2.6.1–29) and in the Mahabharata (Mokshadharma Parva, Chapter 351 and 352).

-The Purusha Sukta is mirrored directly in the ancient Zoroastrian texts, found in the Avesta Yasna and the Pahlavi Denkard.
-There, it is said that the body of man is in the likeness of the four estates, with priesthood at the head, warriorship in the hands, husbandry in the belly, and artisanship at the foot.
+Commentaries to Purusha Sukta have been written by Sayanacharya, Battabaskara, Rangaramanuja Muni, Maheedhara, and Uvatar.

 Authenticity

-Many 19th and early 20th century scholars questioned as to when parts or all of Purusha Sukta were composed, and whether some of these verses were present in the ancient version of Rigveda.
-They suggest it was interpolated in post-Vedic era and is a relatively modern origin of Purusha Sukta.

-B. V. Kamesvara Aiyar, another 19th-century scholar, on the other hand, disputed this idea:

-Scholarship on this and other Vedic topics has moved on decisively since the end of the twentieth century, especially since the major publications of Brereton & Jamison and many others, and views such as the above are nowadays of interest only as part of the history of indology, and not as contributions to contemporary scholarship.